5-Year-Old Boy Crushed To Death At Atlanta Rotating Restaurant Atop Westin Peachtree Plaza Hotel

-A vacation ended in tragedy for a family who was visiting Atlanta, Georgia, from Charlotte, North Carolina, when a 5-year-old boy, identified as Charlie Holt, was crushed to death at a popular rotating restaurant atop the Westin Peachtree Plaza Hotel, CNN reports.
+A vacation ended in tragedy for a family who was visiting Atlanta, Georgia from Charlotte, North Carolina when a 5-year-old boy, identified as Charlie Holt, was crushed to death at a popular rotating restaurant atop the Westin Peachtree Plaza Hotel, CNN reports.

 At around 3:20 p.m. on April 14, Charlie and his family decided to have lunch at the Sun Dial restaurant, a rotating restaurant that gives their customers a panoramic view of downtown Atlanta, although they were not staying at the hotel.